 Today most modern women work, so if you have a job and making your own money, that is one less thing you can stop worrying about.
 Another problematic situation is your children.
 If your children are of an age when they fully can understand that mom and dad are no longer together you should tell them as soon as possible.

 Next, you have to pull yourself together and start figuring out what is going to happen soon.
 You have to organize your new life so that it does not feel like your husband left a gaping hole when he left you.
 Pulling it together means preparing yourself for all possibilities and hoping for the very best outcome.
-So, what are the steps to take when preparing for divorce you ask? the following divorce checklist wrote by our trusted family law attorneys will help you get started.
+So, what are the steps to take when preparing for divorce you ask? the following divorce checklist writt by our trusted family law attorneys in Colorado Springs will help you get started.

 The arguments are over, he has left, but always the echoes linger on and make you feel down.
 Right from the beginning, you need to deal with your emotions.
 Think about what you feel and why this happened in the first place.
 If you find that you cannot function day to day, but you still have to deal with a lot of responsibility, look for some local support groups.

 If you work, you cannot afford to lose your job, and you have to be there for your children.
 So if you find that your shoulders are feeling a heavy burden, see if you can get help from family and friends.
 Sometimes it even helps to talk to trusted colleagues at work about what is happening in your life.
 However, if you feel you need a lot more support, look for support groups for divorcing women.

 Divorces always have a paper trail, and you need to be prepared to support your side.
 Start putting together your financial statements, including tax returns, paycheck stubs, bank statements, and a lot more.
 Do it systematically and make a list of what you have and a list of what you still need.